 VI.
 Berkeley's Arguments from the Relativity of Perceptions

-We have seen the form of Berkeley's arguments from the relativity of perceptions in Locke's defense of the primary/secondary distinction.
+Berkeley's arguments from the relativity of perceptions are echoes and extensions of Locke's defense of the primary/secondary distinction.

 I attributed two general principles, with some corollaries, to Locke.